nicokaiser/node-init/README.md

 # Node.js service SysVinit scripts

-These are some simple init.d scripts for a node server.
-They can be used on SysVinit systems like Debian Squeeze.
+A battle-tested solution for respawning node services on SysVinit-based (init.d) systems like Debian.

 ## Configuration